 Herpes, or herpatic eruptions, shingles, when the fluid turns milky.

 Hip-joint disease, second stage, when swelling of abscess commences.

-Hoppora issues, second stage, when swelling of abscess commences.

 Hoarseness, loss of voice from cold; if not yielding, use Potassium sulphate.

 Hooping-cough, if there is a white coated tongue, and thick white expectoration; for the whoop, Magnesium phosphate.